 It’s a need-based grant, and you’ll be considered a first-generation student if neither of your parents earned a bachelor’s degree or higher.
 You must enroll in one of the participating schools and demonstrate financial need by completing the FAFSA.

 Each school might have additional requirements, so you should contact the financial aid office to find out the institution’s criteria.

 In general, students must be pursuing their first bachelor’s degree and taking at least 12 credit hours per term.
-Students enrolled in degree programs in theology or divinity are not eligible for the grant.
+Students enrolled in degree programs in theology or divinity are not eligible for the program.